 Before this time, competition karate was rare.
 Funakoshi had stated that karate training was primarily ‘the development of character’.
 The competition aspect of karate that we have nowadays was very much influenced by the West’s tastes for sports, winners and trophies.

 And so in the West, Governing bodies established competition with gloves, rules, judges, spectators and a system containing just a few techniques from the vast range in karate training.
 Actual contact is minimal or not at all.
 Competition fighters strive for glory and ego.
 We live in an age where winning has become everything regardless of how we perform.
 Fair play is dwindling as the pressures to win become greater.
 Sport karate doesn’t prepare students for a street attack.

 As soon as rules are introduced to a martial art it loses that title and becomes a sport.
 Rules inhibit any martial art and diminish its effectiveness as a form of self-defence.

 And so karate has evolved into a sport.
 But there are some benefits to competition karate.
 It definitely gets children enthusiastic about winning medals.
 It also develops speed, timing, accuracy and control.
 However many people don’t realise that its entirety is only about 5% of what karate has to offer.

-At our club, we practice the other 95%.
+At our club, we practice karate for self-defence and self-perfection.
 We live in an age where cowards roam the streets in gangs and sometimes attack individuals solely because they can.
-Karate training should be about self-defence and protection of others.
 Training should include multiple attacker scenarios.
-Karate training should be about the development of well balanced students who strive to better themselves physically and mentally, not the pursuit of trophies.
+Karate training should be about the development of well-balanced students who strive to better themselves physically and mentally.